Do you want to learn about some of the best smith machine shoulder exercises to include it in your workouts for a stronger, better-looking shoulder.

 - Grab onto the bar with an overhand grip, slightly wider than shoulder-width apart.

-- Walk forward under bar until arms are perpendicular to extended body.
+- Walk forward under the bar until your arms are perpendicular to the extended body.

-- Straighten your legs so that you are hanging off the bar at an angle.
+- Straighten your legs to hang off the bar at an angle.

 - With your back straight and your legs extended, exhale as you pull your chest toward the bar with your elbows out to the sides.